marktipton/atlas-web_back_end/ES6_basic/README.md

 - Template literals using backticks allow for variables to be easily placed inside of strings.

 - ES6 added the ability to use modules to seperate files and import/export functionality between them.

+- Computed property names allow users to dynamically compute the property name.
+This is done using square brackets e.g. [functionName]